10 Health Benefits Of Swiss Chard, Nutrition Facts, & Recipes

 4. May Help Reduce Cancer Risk

-The extracts of Swiss chard have antioxidant and anti-proliferative properties that act against colon cancer (14).
+(14).
 As per one study, Swiss chard extracts contain apigenin flavonoids, such as vitexin, that show an anti-proliferative effect on cancer cells (15).
 Intake of foods rich in vitamins A, E, and C, and minerals like zinc, calcium, and selenium may help reduce cancer risk (16).
 Swiss chard also contains compounds that promote anti-mitotic activity (preventing cell division) on breast cancer cells (17).

 5. May Support Heart Health

-As per one rat study, Swiss chard leaves contain flavonoids and exhibit hypo-lipidemici X It refers to the property of a substance to reduce lipid levels and lipoproteins like cholesterol in the blood. activity to regulate cholesterol levels (18).
+As per one rat study, Swiss chard leaves contain flavonoids and exhibit hypo-lipidemici It refers to the property of a substance to reduce lipid levels and lipoproteins like cholesterol in the blood. activity to regulate cholesterol levels (18).
 Consumption of green leafy vegetables is also known to reduce the incidence of cardiovascular disease (19).
 Leafy greens are also rich in potassium.
-Reduced potassium intake is linked to heart failure and ischemic heart diseasei XAlso known as coronary heart disease, this condition is caused due to damage in the major blood vessels of the heart.
+Reduced potassium intake is linked to heart failure and ischemic heart diseasei Also known as coronary heart disease, this condition is caused due to damage in the major blood vessels of the heart.
 (20).
 However, more research studies are warranted to understand the cardio-protective effects of Swiss chard in humans.

 6. May Help Prevent Cognitive Decline